Falling Into Literacy

 In our school, the kiddos dress up for what we call “Literacy Day”.
 They dress up like a character they have found in a book.
 This not only brings a little more “depth” to dressing up but it also allows for those who don’t recognize Halloween to participate in dressing up and joining our whole school parade.

-Although we spend most of the month of October discussing habitats, I incorporate the typical fall themes into our literacy activities.
-Here are some of the things we do during our literacy blocks that aid in mastering many of our language, reading fundamental and writing standards.
+Although we spend most of the month of October discussing habitats, I incorporate a lot of all things fall into our literacy activities.

 I’ve mentioned before that I do not believe in the necessity of lengthy difficult writing lessons nor using complex graphic organizers.
 Keeping writing lessons simple yet effective helps ensure that each subsequent lesson results in improved learning and concept mastery.